On the density of strongly minimal algebraic vector fields: Preliminaries

-\begin{fact}[{\citep[Section 1]{Hrushovski-Itai}}] Fix $ \mathcal U$ a (saturated) differentially closed field extending $k$ endowed with the trivial derivation.
+\begin{fact}[{\citep[Section 1]{Hrushovski-Itai}}] Fix $ \mathcal U$ a saturated differentially closed field extending $k$ endowed with the trivial derivation.
 We have a functor called the {\em solution functor}

-from the category of algebraic vector fields to the category of $k$-definable sets of the theory $\mathrm{DCF}_0$ (with morphisms the $k$-definable functions). \end{fact} The $k$-definable set $(X,v)^\U$ is called the (universal) {\em solution set} of $(X,v)$.
-By irreducibility of $X$, there is a unique (necessarily stationary) type $p = p_{(X,v)} \in S(k)$ such that for every/some realization $x$ of $p$,
+from the category of algebraic vector fields to the category of $k$-definable sets of the theory $\mathrm{DCF}_0$ (with morphisms the $k$-definable functions). \end{fact} The $k$-definable set $(X,v)^\U$ is called the {\em solution set} of $(X,v)$.
+It follows from the irreducibility of $X$ that there exists a unique type $p = p_{(X,v)} \in S(k)$ such that for some/every realization $x$ of $p$,

-which we call the {\em{generic type}} of $(X,v)$.
-We refer to \citep{Hrushovski-Itai} for a detailed analysis of this functor and of its properties (for our purposes, these properties are incorporated in Fact \ref{fact-Jaoui-Moosa}).
+It is called the {\em{generic type}} of $(X,v)$.
+Since $k$ is algebraically closed, $p$ is always a stationary type, that is, $p$ admits a unique nonforking extension to any differential field extending $k$.

-{\remark[Algebraic vector fields and autonomous equations] Let $(X,v)$ be an algebraic vector field such that $v$ is not the trivial vector field.
+{\remark[Algebraic vector fields and autonomous equations] Let $(X,v)$ be an algebraic vector field.
 We can associate to $(X,v)$ an autonomous differential equation as follows.

 The vector field $v$ defines a derivation $\delta_v : k(X) \rightarrow k(X)$ on the function field of $X$ and every $f \in k(X)$ defines a rational morphism of algebraic varieties